SuperMorto/SuperMorto/README.md

+Live by rules that are defind in every human, a collective of minds set on making the world a better place.
+It doesnt get much better.
 I love how my bio is part of the system. :) Welcome_to_a_world_of_Morto_and_lots_of_it.
 - 👀 I’m interested in all kinds of areas, I am an electrician here in UK and have been doing this kind of work for 30+ years....
 - 🌱 I’m currently learning as much as I can :D ...